StephanKnox/real-estate-project/README.md

 This way business logicand technical code are clearly separated, resources can be shared across tasks and only written once.

-Dagster also provides a full blown UI for managing your pipelines runs, statuses, logs and schedules and embraces the functional programming paradigm: by writing your pipelines you are writing functional assets that are declarative, abstractedm idempotent and type-checked.
+Dagster also provides a full blown UI for managing your pipelines runs, statuses, logs and schedules and embraces the functional programming paradigm: by writing your pipelines you are writing functional assets that are declarative, abstracted, idempotent and type-checked.
 It also includes unit-testing features and has integrations with Great Expectations data quality platform.